The NSW Battery PRDS Incentive is Now Available Book Now

 Bidirectional charger icon

-Everything you Need to Know about Vehicle to Grid, Home, and Load (V2G, V2H, V2L)
+Everything you Need to Know about Vehicle-to-Grid, Home, and Load (V2G, V2H, V2L).

 Vehicle to Grid (V2G), Vehicle to Home (V2H), and Vehicle to Load (V2L) are all terms which involve the bidirectional flow of energy between electric vehicles, homes, and/or the grid.
 V2H and V2G are the 2 main terms, in which V2L is the parent term.
 These both involve the use of energy stored in electric vehicle batteries for power homes, feed back into the grid, or other various loads.

-Get Updates Get Updates V2G Trials
+Get Updates Get Updates

 (V2G) Vehicle to Grid refers to the energy from the electric vehicle battery and outputting the energy into the grid using a vehicle to grid charger.